How to Avoid Bathroom Mold

 - Water leaks are one of the most common causes of cultivating mold.

 - Drying your clothes indoors releases moisture into the room and can cause mold.
-Damp clothes left unwashed can also lead to the perfect environment for mold growth.
+Damp clothes left unwashed in the laundry room can also lead to the perfect environment for mold growth.

 - A flood will leave your house wet for a long period of time, and this becomes mold’s opportunity to take up space.